Israel in the Eurovision Song Contest 2019: HaKokhav HaBa L'Eirovizion

 The competition commenced on 24 November 2018 and concluded on 12 February 2019.
 All shows in the competition were broadcast on Keshet 12 as well as online via mako.co.il.

-In addition, three programs were broadcast on Kan to determine the song that would represent Israel in 2019.
-Kan also held an additional show to select one singer to go through to the final of HaKokhav HaBa L’Eurovizion.
+In addition, three showcase programs were broadcast on Kan to determine the song that would represent Israel in 2019.
+Kan also held an additional show to select one singer to go through to the final of HaKokhav HaBa L'Eurovizion.

 Shows

 Auditions

 The auditions were broadcast between 24 November 2018 and 1 January 2019.
 59 of the 105 contestants advanced to the next phase following achieving at least 70% of the votes while 9 contestants who did not get enough votes to qualify were saved by the hosts.

 Among the contestants were Danielle Mazuz, who previously took part in the Eurovision Song Contest 2018 as a backing vocalist and dancer behind Netta, and Maya Bouskilla who was a candidate to represent Israel in the Eurovision Song Contest 2009, 2011 and 2012.

 On 2 January 2019 one of the originally advanced contestants, Elkana Marziano announced that he would withdraw from the competition.